 Marcelo Usseglio, Process Simulation Specialist at ProSimTechs, presents advanced degumming concepts related to the chemistry of phospholipids and demonstrates how process simulation models are used through two case studies.

 Career Paths for Young Scientists: Presented by the AOCS Young Professional Group

-Most scientists are faced with choosing between management and technical career paths.
-But how do you know which is right for you?
-In this webinar, a panel of four scientists from industry will share their stories of navigating the challenges and opportunities each career path offers, including making the jump to consulting, to help you answer the question: “What comes next?”
+A panel of four scientists from industry share their stories of navigating the challenges and opportunities each career path offers, including making the jump to consulting, to help you answer the question: “What comes next?”